Efforts Toward Social Contribution Activities

 Framework to promote employee participation

-At Advantest we are actively promoting employee participation in volunteer activities.
+The Advantest Group actively advocates for employee participation in volunteer activities.

-Volunteer activities provide a way to contribute to society, and we recruit participants through our intranet.
-We also include reports on activities in each region and participants' views in our internal newsletter which contributes to attracting new participants.
+Volunteer activities for giving back to society recruit participants through systems such as an intranet message board.
+Reports on activities in each region are also published in our internal newsletter and social media (My LIFE.
+ON.), which contributes to attracting new participants.

 Employees can save up their unused paid holidays that would otherwise not be carried over to the next year and use them for volunteer activities.

 For details on My LIFE.
 ON., please refer to "Global Educational Activities on Our Internal Social Networking Platform "My LIFE.
 ON.""
 (Environmental Education page).

 The Advantest Group is engaged in a variety of social contribution activities at its locations around the world so that each individual employee contributes to the betterment of society.
 In addition to providing diverse support to various regions, many employees participated in nature conservation activities in FY2022 in relation to contributing to biodiversity, one of the key themes of the “E-Environment” aspect of the ESG Action Plan.